55 dead after truck smuggling migrants crashes in Mexico

 “We have been insisting that the causes that originate these unfortunate events must be addressed,” he said at his morning news conference.

-López Obrador said he has been insisting with U.S. President Joe Biden that the immigration situation is urgent, but that the U.S. government is moving slowly.
+López Obrador said he has been insisting to U.S. President Joe Biden that the immigration situation is urgent but the U.S. government is moving slowly.

 The most severely injured from the accident were carried to plastic sheets on the road.
 Those who could walk were led, stunned, to the same sheets.
 Ambulances, cars and pickup trucks were pressed into ferrying the injured to hospitals.